-- 5. The sponsor shall provide the school with reports on district and state assessments in the same manner as for all public schools in the district. - 6.
-The school will monitor progress toward the goals of the SIP as a part of its progress monitoring of students achievement at regular intervals during the school year. - D. Student Promotion: Consistent with the provisions of the approved application, the school will comply with the sponsor's plan for Student Progression, including requirements for high school graduation. - E. Data Access and Use Pursuant to Statute
+- 8. The Sponsor shall provide the school with reports on District and State assessments in the same manner as for all public schools in the district.
+The Sponsor shall provide state-required academic student performance data to the School for each of its students coming from the Sponsor's system, as well as rates of academic progress of comparable student populations in the Sponsor's system if feasible. - The School will monitor progress toward the goals of the SIP as a part of its progress monitoring of student achievement at regular intervals during the school year. - 10.
+The School shall, at its expense, provide adequate technological infrastructure to support all required online test administration.